Heracles and his Labours

 The Mares of Diomedes

 Diomedes was king of Thrace and son of the god Ares.
 Ares had given him four horses that ate people instead of grass!
 It was even said that every stranger who arrived at his palace, Diomedes threw food to his horses.
-These terrible horses were to be taken by Hercules, since he would first face Diomedes and bring them from Thrace to the Peloponnese.
+These terrible horses were to be taken by Heracles, since he would first face Diomedes and bring them from Thrace to the Peloponnese.

 After resting enough in the palace of Admetus, he continued his journey to Thrace.
 He arrived at the palace of Diomedes and he received him willingly.
 He did not know who the stranger was and intended to throw him into the mangers of his wild horses to satisfy their hunger.
-But Hercules guessed his purpose and when Diomedes’ warriors rushed to kill him, he managed to defeat them.
+But Heracles guessed his purpose and when Diomedes’ warriors rushed to kill him, he managed to defeat them.

 Then Diomedes rushed to kill his stranger.
 He was fierce like his father Ares and terribly cruel.
-He came to arms with Hercules and they fought furiously for some time.
-In the end, while they had fought their way to the stable where the wild horses were tied, Hercules managed to defeat Admetus.
+He came to arms with Heracles and they fought furiously for some time.
+In the end, while they had fought their way to the stable where the wild horses were tied, Heracles managed to defeat Admetus.
 He then threw him in front of his horses who immediately devoured him.
 Thus Diomedes was severely punished for what he had done to his foreigners.
 He met the same death.

-When Hercules arrived at the palace, Admetus had been healed and was standing, while Alceste was dying.
-Then Hercules, moved by Alceste’s sacrifice, decided to save her.
+When Heracles arrived at the palace, Admetus had been healed and was standing, while Alceste was dying.
+Then Heracles, moved by Alceste’s sacrifice, decided to save her.
 He entered her room alone, and when he saw Death, who was about to take her soul, he rushed upon him, they came to arms, and after a fierce struggle he succeeded in defeating him and saving the beautiful queen.

-When the horses had had enough of Diomedes, Hercules easily tamed and tied them.
+When the horses had had enough of Diomedes, Heracles easily tamed and tied them.
 He then took them out bound with their heavy chains and took them to the Peloponnese.
 The wild horses were slowly domesticated and their breed reached the time of Great Alexander.
 It is even said that Bucephalas was from the race of Diomedes’ horses.

 The girdle of the Hyppolyta